 Efforts reap rewards, where our senior students going on to their chosen field of study at their preferred tertiary institutions or taking the vocational pathway of their choice.
 Our students consistently perform above the State-wide average in terms of university entry scores.
 It is rare for our students not to receive a university offer if that is what they have set their heart on.

 Equally, we recognise that university is not everyone’s pathway and many of our Old Scholars have established successful careers in industry, the trades and as entrepreneurs.
-We offer VET (Vocational Educational Training) pathways and have an active work experience program for Years 9 through to 12 that is well supported by local organisations and industry.
+We offer VET (Vocational Educational Training) pathways (domestic students only) and have an active work experience program for Years 9 through to 12 that is well supported by local organisations and industry.

 Any pathway or academic enquiries can be directed to our Deputy Principal (Teaching and Learning) Mrs Natalie Sunner by calling (07) 4969 2000 or emailing email@example.com.

 Each semester, Whitsunday Anglican School offers a Homework and Tutorial Scheme [HATS] outside class time programs.
 These sessions are scheduled from 3:15pm to 4:15pm on Tuesday, Wednesday and Thursday from Week Two of each Term.
 Students are able to receive additional assistance in areas requiring further development.